Inversion of $\alpha$-sine and $\alpha$-cosine transforms on $\mathbb{R}$: Discussion

 The Fourier approximation approach is based on the series representation of $T_\alpha f$ given in Theorem \ref{prop2}, which holds for all $\alpha>-1$.
 The specific Fourier expansion of the integral kernels $\vert\sin(x)\vert^\alpha$ and $\vert\cos(x)\vert^\alpha$, respectively, allow for the construction of a fast and efficient approximative inversion method.
 In the case $\alpha=2$, the transform $T_2 f$ is simply a linear transformation of the Fourier transform $\mathcal{F}f$, thus inversion is achieved by a simple application of the inverse Fourier transform.
 In any other case $\alpha>-1$, the representation of $T_\alpha f$ as a series of the Fourier transform $\mathcal{F}f$, and the resulting system of linear equation from Proposition \ref{propmatrix} enable us to compute an approximate of $\mathcal{F}f$ efficiently.
 Applying the inverse Fourier transform allows us to estimate the function $f$.

 The presented Fourier approximation method is fast and delivers accurate results for the inversion in a matter of seconds.
 The solution of the system of linear equations involved is easily computed since the matrix $\bm{C}$ is triangular and non-singular by construction.
 We have seen that the parameters $N$ and $R$ can be chosen in a practical manner.
 Our computations were performed with only $N=100$ equidistant samples of $Tf$ on the interval $[0,10]$.
 This is a huge advantage over the direct approach, where only a much smaller step size of $10^{-6}$ led to acceptable results.

-The most significant advantage is its applicability for all $\alpha>-1$.
+Table \ref{tab:comp} compares the numerical performance of all methods for the function $f_2$ from Example \ref{ex}(b).
+Linear interpolation performed slightly faster than band-limited interpolation but is less accurate, and both perform tremendously faster and are more accurate than the direct approach.
+Most of the error in the direct approach stems from the fluctuation of the inversion near $0$, e.g. on the interval $[0.5,R]$ the $L^2$-distance is much smaller.
+Still the long computation times are an immense drawback.
+But most importantly, the advantage of the Fourier approximation approach lies in its applicability for all $\alpha>-1$.
 When dealing with noise inflicted input data, the convolution property of the Fourier transformation enables us to compute a smoothed solution to our inversion problem.
 Multiplication of the interpolated approximate of the Fourier transform of $f$ with a reconstruction kernel corresponds to the convolution of $f$ with the corresponding mollifier.
 For our synthetically generated, noise corrupted data, satisfactory smoothed solutions are still achieved when dealing with noise that is considerably higher than the examples shown in Section \ref{noisy}.

 The closer $\alpha$ gets to $-1$, the more difficult it is to compute satisfactory inversion results, as we have seen in the case $\alpha=-0.9$ for example $f_2$.
 The deviation of the inversion from its target is deeply connected to the numerical integrability of the integral kernel for $\alpha$ close to $-1$.
 Signs of the numerical instability can be seen immediately from the spikes in the transform $T_\alpha f$.
 A viable solution to this can be achieved by smoothing $T_\alpha f$ as we have done in our sample with synthetically noise inflicted data before.